 When designing your donation page or creating a campaign in general, these practices can help upgrade your donors and encourage further engagement.
 Offering multiple donation options will yield a deeper involvement, as well as show them that you care about their experience with your cause.

 While nonprofits are experiencing major challenges right now, that doesn’t mean they have to sacrifice supporter engagement.
-Instead, let your creativity flow and evolve your digital strategies to overcome the physical distance.
+Instead, let your creativity flow.
+Evolve your digital strategies to overcome the physical distance.

-Expanding your online giving offerings allows supporters to give in whichever ways best meet their needs.
+Expanding your online giving offerings allows your community to give in whichever ways best meet their needs.
 They’ll appreciate the ability to support a mission they care about without worrying about compromising their health.
-Moving forward, keep in mind that the benefits of digital donation options extend beyond the pandemic, allowing you to connect with supporters across the globe.
-Soon you’ll be on your way to efficiently turning a challenge into success.
+Moving forward, keep in mind that the benefits of going digital for donations extend beyond the pandemic.
+They even allow you to connect with supporters across the globe.
+With the right donation options you’ll be on your way to efficiently turning a challenge into success.